tobiasbriones/blog/entrepreneurship/hn/logistics/product-importation-logistics-in-hn-2023-11-03/index.md

 Notice how you want to import products from the USA since that's the mainstream source of importation to get products to Honduras.

+## Consumer Industry Examples

+Some popular consumer goods that can be imported via companies like LAC (Latin American Cargo) to and from North America, Latin America, and the Caribbean can turn out interesting for some business domains.

+These goods can be (not limited to) [3]:

+- Electronic equipment, systems, and accessories.
+- High-end luxury products, high fashion clothing and accessories.
+- High-tech products, consumer electronics products and gadgets.
+- Home appliances from dishwashers and dryers to refrigerators and ovens.
+- Household equipment and decorating accessories.
+- Tables, chairs, beds, desks, and all other kinds and sizes of furniture.

+You can also use companies like [Aeropost](https://courier.aeropost.com/SAP/es) to bring products from online shops like Amazon, but it's for end users, so it'll likely turn up way too expensive.
+One exception might be niche products you can sell at a higher price locally if that helps.

+These sets of products can provide a wider idea of businesses that can leverage international services to acquire the goods.

 ## Landing Requirements and Costs

 Importing to HN is similar to other countries in Central America as well.
 If